syncfusion-content/windowsforms-docs/WindowsForms/Classic/AutoComplete/Visual-Styles.md

 ---
 layout: post
-title: Visual Styles | WindowsForms | Syncfusion
+title: Visual Styles in Windows Forms xptoolbar control | Syncfusion
-description: Visual Styles
+description: Learn about Visual Styles support in Syncfusion Windows Forms ComboBoxAutoComplete(Classic) control and more details.
 platform: WindowsForms
 control: ComboBoxAutoComplete
 documentation: ug
 ---

-# Visual Styles
+# Visual Styles in Windows Forms ComboBoxAutoComplete(Classic)

 Visual Styles for the ComboBoxAutoComplete control can be set using VisualStyle property.
 The styles are,